copyrite/LwotcMinimalText/XComGame.md

 * Requires vision to the target.

 ## Hail of Bullets
-Take a shot that is guaranteed to hit.
+Fire a shot that is guaranteed to hit.
 * Hail of Bullets consumes 3 ammo.
 * {% COOLDOWN %}
 * Cannot be used with shotguns or sniper rifles.